ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-• initiates and documents the annual administrative conference with administrators, to be referenced during the annual performance appraisal
+• Completes the annual administrator conference, in collaboration with their school administrators, and references it during the annual school counselor performance appraisal

 Summary

-The annual performance appraisal of the school counselor should use criteria reflecting the current standards, competencies and performance appraisals of the school counseling profession.
-Annual performance forms and tools should also reflect these criteria.
+The annual performance appraisal of the school counselor, including the appraisal forms and tools used in the process, should reflect the current standards, competencies and the performance appraisal instruments of the school counseling profession.

 References

 American School Counselor Association.
-(2019a).
-ASCA National Model: A framework for school counseling programs (4th ed.).
-Alexandria, VA: Author.
+(2025a).
+ASCA National Model: A framework for school counseling programs (5th ed.)

 In this section